How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: Proof of Proposition

 \subsection{Single-sleep}

 Under the single-sleep scheme, the server sleeps for a random period $W$, and then sets up.
-If no arrival occurs during the sleeping period nor the setup period, the server will stay idling after setting up until a new arrival occurs.
-If there is a packet waiting in the buffer when the setup period is over, then the server will process the packet immediately.
+If no arrival occurs during the sleeping period or the setup period, the server will stay idling after setting up until a new arrival occurs.
+If there is a packet waiting in the system when the setup period is over, then the server will process the packet immediately.
+Still, we only keep the last packet if multiple packets arrive during the setup period.

-The power consumption rate can be derived by considering the events within each regenerative cycle.
+The energy consumption rate can be derived by considering the events within each regenerative cycle.
 Since the probability that no arrival occurs during the sleep period nor the setup period is given by $W^{*}(\lambda)U^{*}(\lambda)$, we then have

-Notice that $P_{SL}$ under single-sleep could be lower than that under N-policy, since under single-sleep, the server does not incur a cost for detecting and counting the number of arrivals during the sleeping period (see \cite{guo2016delay}).
+Note that the $P_{SL}$ under single-sleep could be smaller than the $P_{SL}$ under N-policy, since under single-sleep, the server does not incur a cost for detecting and counting the number of arrivals during the sleeping period (see \cite{guo2016delay}).

 To derive the AoI and PAoI, we only need to characterize the LST of regenerative cycles (i.e., $V_{i}^{*}(s)$) and the expectation of informative packets' waiting time (i.e., $\boldsymbol{E}[G_{i}]$), then apply Equations (\ref{eq:3}), (\ref{eq:4}), and (\ref{eq:5}).
 Conditioning on the cases of whether the inter-arrival time of packets $L$ satisfies $L>W+U$, the expression of $V_{i}^{*}(s)$ under single-sleep scheme